 A turkey made out of leaves.
 A no-bake pumpkin pie.
 A look at the native land you live on.
-We've put a twist on traditional Thanksgiving activities and lesson plan ideas for elementary students.
+We've put a twist on traditional Thanksgiving activities for elementary students.

 Thanksgiving Lesson Plan Ideas and Activities

 No hand-traced turkeys here!
-Try these fun Thanksgiving activities with your elementary students.
-The best part?
-They can all be tackled in person or remotely.
+Try these fun Thanksgiving activities and lesson plan ides with your elementary students.

 1. Word Play